gchq/stroom-docs/content/en/docs/user-guide/properties.md

 This file contains both the Drop Wizard configuration settings (settings for ports, paths and application logging) and the Stroom specific properties configuration.
 The file is in YAML format and the Stroom properties are located under the `appConfig` key.
-For details of the Drop Wizard configuration structure, see [here (external link)](https://www.dropwizard.io/en/latest/manual/configuration.html).
+For details of the Drop Wizard configuration structure, see {{< external-link "here" "https://www.dropwizard.io/en/latest/manual/configuration.html" >}}.

 The file is split into three sections using these keys: